-Faculty evaluations will be conducted during the spring semester by the both the Dean of Academic Affairs and the Dean of Vocational Education & Workforce Development, which shall consist of the following:
+Faculty evaluations will be conducted during the spring semester by the appropriate Department Dean , and shall consist of the following:

 - 1. Student Evaluation of Instruction

 - 2. Faculty Self Evaluation

-- 3. Evaluation by the Dean of Academic Affairs

-- 4. Evaluation by the Dean of Vocational Education & Workforce Development

-- 5. Final review by the President
+- 3. Evaluation by the appropriate department Dean Final review by the President

 Peer evaluations may be requested by the faculty at the faculty member's option and submitted along with the self-evaluation.
-The process of evaluation shall be promulgated each year by the Dean of Academic Affairs and Dean of Vocational Education & Workforce Development.
+The process of evaluation shall be promulgated each year by the appropriate Dean .

-Additional formal or informal evaluations of faculty may be conducted at other times during the year at the Dean of Academic Affairs' or Dean of Vocational Education & Workforce Development's discretion.
+Additional formal or informal evaluations of faculty may be conducted at other times during the year at the Dean' discretion.

 Revised: March 2003

 Revised: January 22, 2004

 Revised: September 20, 2013

 Reviewed: October 10, 2016

 Reviewed: September 26, 2018

 Revised: September 27, 2018

+Revised June 12, 2024

+Reviewed June 12, 2024

+Revised: June 13, 2024

+ite vibeu.
+Juile 13, 2024